Would you like to get involved in shaping the environment and services delivered at Neath Port Talbot Hospital?

 ABM CHC is the public’s independent ‘watchdog’ of the National Health Service in ABMU.
 They represent the public interest and play an important role in influencing the way that health services are planned, delivered and improved.

 The Neath Port Talbot Local Committee has three Third Sector places, nominated by Neath Port Talbot CVS.
 To apply to be a voluntary organisation member of ABM CHC, you need to be part of a Third Sector organisation in the Neath Port Talbot County Borough area (you may be a volunteer, on the board, a member of staff or a carer).
-For further information please contact Neath Port Talbot CVS as below.
+For further information please contact Neath Port Talbot CVS.

 Infoengine is the third sector online directory for Neath Port Talbot.
 Its aim is to highlight the brilliant and varied services that are available to you in your community and to give you all of the relevant information about each service so that you can make an informed choice.
 To access the directory and to add information about your organisation, visit http://infoengine.wales